 My Family Can't Care For Me

-Sometimes, an elder’s family can’t be long-distance caregivers, too busy, or unwilling to help.
+Sometimes, an elder's family can't be long-distance caregivers.
+They may be too busy or unwilling to help.
 This happens more often than you might think.
 When it does, the local probate court will appoint someone to act as a legal guardian or conservator.
-This person becomes responsible for the elderly person’s care.
+This person becomes responsible for the elderly person's care.

 If you feel you can not provide good care for a parent, you can seek a legal guardian who can care for them.
 Visit your local probate court.
 There, you can learn more, and even collect the paperwork necessary to start the process.

 Keeping Quiet About Dementia Won’t Work

 Denial of dementia is dangerous for the affected person and their family caregiver.
 The dangers of denial about dementia include:

 - Medication overdosing

 - Wandering into traffic